 - small drawstring totes

 - Kids start by learning hand sewing, something that is often overlooked.

 - Basic fundamentals like threading a needle, types of stitches, patterns, and tips for what to do if something goes wrong are all discussed.
 Learning the basics gives kids the confidence they need to master tougher sewing projects.

 - Included is a chapter focused on repairs, like fixing a hole, sewing on a missing button, and reattaching a stuffie leg, which are great life skills to have.

 When we got to the stuffie project, I let the girls make whatever they wanted.
 They each drew their own pattern, cut it out, sewed it, colored it, and stuffed it.
 My oldest decided to make an Amelia Earhart doll.

 The girls liked the sleep mask idea so much that they decided to make matching ones for their dolls.
 I loved watching them create their own playthings.

-We have since moved on to the sewing machine (as you can see by the pillowcase we made) and traditional patterns, but I’m thankful that we spent time in this book.
+We have since moved on to the sewing machine – check out our pillowcase project, quilt, and Minecraft cubes, but I’m thankful that we spent time in this book.
 It sparked a love of sewing in the girls, gave them much needed basics, and a working knowledge of how to sew by hand.